holycrap872/ucls-ml-ai/Administration/ml_course_overview.md

 #### Objectives:

-- Understand conditional probability.
+- Understand conditional probability
-- Implement a Bayesian classifier.
+- Implement a Bayesian classifier
-- Use a Bayesian classifier to solve a variety of sample problems.
+- Utilize interfaces to smoothly switch between different learning strategies

 #### Essential Questions:

 - In what circumstances can we use the past to predict the future?
 - What types of data are amenable to machine learning?